sonyarianto/sshmgr/README.md

 # sshmgr
-Simple SSH manager for busy people.
+Simple SSH manager for busy and lazy people.